-The strategy works as an exploratory & discovery algorithm, conveying recommendations that are likely to be titled “Recommended for you”.
-It is optimal for top funnel experiences like in email campaigns and on the site homepage.
+The strategy works as an exploratory and discovery algorithm, conveying recommendations that are likely to be titled “Recommended for you”.
+It is optimal for top-funnel experiences like email campaigns and on the site homepage.
 Both are the initial point of product discovery for most online shoppers.
 It is also available for Email Recommendations.

 How Does It Work?

-In order to determine which item you are most likely to interact with next, Dynamic Yield uses a deep learning algorithm based on the word2vec model.
-To learn more about the word2vec model, see this blog post: The rise of deep learning-based recommendations.
+To determine which item you are most likely to interact with next, Dynamic Yield uses a deep learning algorithm based on the word2vec model.
+To learn more about the word2vec model, see The rise of deep learning-based recommendations.

-Every time a user interacts with a product, we note all recent products they have interacted with as well.
+Every time a user interacts with a product, we note all the recent products they have interacted with.
 The closer in time a user interacts with two different products, the stronger their association (or vector).
-Based on all user interactions, a model is built to determine how likely a user is to interact with product A, after interacting with product B.
+Based on all user interactions, a model is built to determine how likely a user is to interact with product A after interacting with product B.